 All students at Oasis Academy receive Careers information and advice.

 We also have a contract with Cfbt Careers Service.
 The Advisor is with us one day a week and also offers a ‘drop-in’ service as well as scheduled interview times for students.
-She also attends events such as Parents Evenings, our Post 16 Guidance Day.
+She attends events such as Parents’ Evenings and our Post-16 Guidance Day.

 Year 10 students take part in a week long work experience programme during the Summer Term.
-They are fully prepared for this beforehand and then shown how to make use of the skills they have learnt when they return to school.
+They are fully prepared for this beforehand and shown how to make use of the skills they have learnt when they return to school.

-Year 11 students are also given the opportunity to participate in the national ‘Young Enterprise Scheme’ and ‘The Duke of Edinburgh Award’ and are also encouraged to take up volunteering.
+Students are also given the opportunity to participate in the national ‘Young Enterprise Scheme’ and ‘The Duke of Edinburgh Award’ and are also encouraged to take up volunteering.
 Students are advised as to how these activities will all help towards their future employment.